vdegenne/vite-plugin-css-modules/readme.md

 import styles from './stylesheet.css' with {type: 'css'}
 ```

-will resolve the import to a CSSStyleSheet containing the style defined in the file.
+will resolve the import to a CSSStyleSheet containing the styles defined in the file.

 Add `@vdegenne/vite-plugin-css-modules` in `tsconfig.json` types to override vite `"*.css"` imports if you need.